 However, sometimes there are no clear causes of stress.
 Some people naturally feel more frustrated, anxious or depressed than others, which can lead to them feeling stressed more often.

-Pressure is a part of all our lives – without it we could not achieve our full potential.
+Pressure.
+Pressure is a part of all our lives – without it, we could not achieve our full potential.
 Pressure is inevitable.
 It comes from a variety of sources including work, home, personal life, holidays and travel, Christmas, exams, business change and balancing work and home life.